Inspect your Device¶

 IMPORTANT: It is assumed for all commands that

 10.0.0.1 is the reachable IP address, however this might be different depending on what you get from your local network.
 You can check the assigned IPs for all network intefaces in your pantahub.com device's metadata.
-It is asumed also that the app to reach is alpine-hotspot, but this can be changed to any app running on the device.
+It is asumed also that the container to reach is alpine-hotspot, but this can be changed to any app running on the device.

 ssh -p 8222 email@example.com